Home Business Insurance: What Homeowners Policies Don't Cover

 • Client injury coverage

-Best for: Freelancers, tutors, online sellers with minimal inventory, and other micro-businesses earning under $5,000/year.
+Best for: Freelancers, tutors, online sellers with minimal inventory, and other micro-businesses with limited exposure.

-Limitation: Endorsements rarely add liability coverage, meaning client injuries at your home are still excluded.
+Limitation: Endorsements rarely add meaningful liability coverage, meaning client injuries at your home are still excluded.

 Option 2: In-Home Business Policy